Co-hosted by FOX News’ Eric Bolling, Katherine Timpf and Eboni K. Williams

 Williams also joined FNC in 2015 and currently serves as a contributor, occasionally appearing on Outnumbered (weekdays, 12PM/ET) and The Five (weekdays, 5PM/ET).
 Prior to joining FNC, Williams served as a CBS News correspondent, HLN contributor and talk radio host for Los Angeles’ KFI AM640.
 She began her professional career in Louisiana in the wake of Hurricane Katrina where she clerked for the Louisiana Secretary of State and the Louisiana Attorney General’s Office as a law student.
 Williams also worked for various politicians, including New Orleans city council members.
 Throughout North Carolina and the Greater Los Angeles Area, she has served as both a public defender and in private practice, specializing in family law, criminal and civil litigation.
 Williams received a B.A. in communications and African-American Studies from the University of North Carolina at Chapel Hill and a J.D. from Loyola University New Orleans College of Law.

 FOX News Channel (FNC) is a 24-hour all-encompassing news service dedicated to delivering breaking news as well as political and business news.
-A top five cable network, FNC has been the most watched news channel in the country for more than 12 years and according to Public Policy Polling, is the most trusted television news source in the country.
-Owned by 21st Century Fox, FNC is available in more than 90 million homes and dominates the cable news landscape, routinely notching the top ten programs in the genre.
+The number one network in cable, FNC has been the most watched television news channel for 15 years and according to a Suffolk University/USA Today poll, is the most trusted television news source in the country.
+Owned by 21st Century Fox, FNC is available in 90 million homes and dominates the cable news landscape, routinely notching the top ten programs in the genre.